I Know It's Over: Reception

 Simon Reynolds of Pitchfork wrote: "The writing in 'I Know It's Over' is a tour de force, from the opening image of the empty—sexless, loveless—bed as a grave, through the suicidal inversions of 'The sea wants to take me/The knife wants to slit me,' onto the self-lacerations of 'If you're so funny, then why are you on your own tonight?' and finally the unexpected and amazing grace of 'It's so easy to hate/It takes strength to be gentle and kind.
 In 2017, Rob Sheffield of Rolling Stone placed the song number three in his ranking of 73 songs by the Smiths.

 Live performances

 The song was performed 29 times by the Smiths, being played on every show on the UK leg of the Queen Is Dead tour besides the final one-off show.
 The song is featured on the 1988 live album Rank.

 Cover versions

-The song was covered frequently in live shows by late American musician Jeff Buckley, and a cover was recorded in 1995.
+The song was covered frequently in live shows by late American musician Jeff Buckley, and a 1993 recording of the song features on his 2016 posthumously-released compilation album You and I.

-In popular culture

-The song is used as a plot point in the film 500 Days of Summer, in which the protagonist (as a child) misinterprets the tongue-in-cheek lyrics of the song as genuine.